HaitaiNg/Education/Books/big_short_quotes.md

  of taking the risk of selling a stock short, as the risk was, theoretically, unlimited.
 It could only fall to zero, but it could rise to infinity.
 (46)

- *** How does a hedge fund compare to a potential ponzi scheme?
-If there is a one year commitment to some hedge funds before you can withdraw your funds, how does this work?

- *** They would target lower income people, uneducated and essentially screw them over

- FICO scores: measure the creditworthiness of individual borrowers.
- Highest is rated at 850, lowest was 300, Median is 723
- It can be rigged.
-Take out multiple credit card loans, and immediately pay them back
- FICO scores were mistreated.
-FiCO score of 550 was certain to default and should never be lent money in the first place

  Moody's and S&P asked the loan packagers not for a list of the FICO scores of all the borrowers but for